swdavis01/demo/README.md

 Today
-Create core bundle
-Move entity objects to core
 Look into Doctrine join table
+Move auth to core
+Connect login to them